-2. Basis of preparation
+2. Basis of accounting

 These consolidated financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ('NZ GAAP').
 They comply with New Zealand equivalents to International Financial Reporting Standards ('NZ IFRS') and other applicable Financial Reporting Standards as appropriate for Tier 1 for-profit entities.
+These financial statements are prepared on a going concern basis.

-Details of the Group's significant accounting policies are included in note 29.
+Details of the Group's significant accounting policies are included in note 30.
 Where applicable, comparative information has been reclassified to ensure consistency with the current period's presentation.